cosmos/ibc/spec/app/ics-029-fee-payment/README.md

   proof: CommitmentProof,
   proofHeight: Height,
   relayer: string): Packet {
+    // get the underlying connection for this channel connection = getConnection()
+    // only call the fee module callbacks if the connection supports incentivization. if IsSupportedFeature(connection, "INCENTIVE_V1") {
         // get the forward relayer from the acknowledgement
         // and pay fees to forward and reverse relayers.
         // reverse_relayer is submitter of acknowledgement message
         // provided in function arguments
         // NOTE: Fee may be zero
         forward_relayer = getForwardRelayer(acknowledgement)
         PayFee(packet, forward_relayer, relayer)
+    }
 }

 function timeoutPacket(